lorig135/docsstyleguide/MinimalWritingStyle.md

 It will take some time to implement and refine our writing style during the pilot phase.
 Once we have a good idea of what that will look like, we can begin work on a minimal writing style for self-hosted docs (those currently not based in the cloud).

-A minimal writing style for self-hosted docs might look different than that of the FR-hosted docs, given the differences in audiences (noobs vs. SMEs), the look and feel of the UI, the differences in content, as well as how it is consumed.
+A minimal writing style for self-hosted docs might look different than that of the FR-hosted docs, given the differences in audiences (noobs vs. SMEs), the look and feel of the UI, the content itself, as well as how it is consumed.
-For example, what does specific and succinct writing look like for subjects like security considerations, for which we have many paragraphs or pages, and an audience that wants to deep-dive into the subject matter?
+For example, what does specific and succinct writing look like for subjects like security considerations, for which we have pages of information, and an audience that wants to deep-dive into the subject matter?
 We really don't know yet.
-These are some of the reasons we it will take time to create and implement this new style.
+These are some of the reasons it will take time to create and implement this new style.

 ## Minimal Writing Structure: Concepts, Tasks, and References